 The rules have changed.
 Here is a quick guide to the latest changes to EuroMillions and how they will affect you.

-These are the latest changes to the game (they took effect starting with the draw on Tuesday 27th September 2016):-
+2016 saw some more adjustments to the mechanics of the game.
+These took effect starting with the draw on Tuesday 27th September 2016:-

 - Ticket prices have increased from €2 to €2.50 (£2 to £2.50 in the UK)

 - Lucky Star balls have increased from 11 to 12

 - Odds of hitting the jackpot has risen from 1-in-116 million to 1-in-140 million